cbarkinozer/Spring/Documentation/1_ Spring.md

     }
 }
 ```
-Spring, by default, wires the beans by their type.
+Spring wires the beans by type by default.
 If there are more than one beans of the same type, we can use @Qualifier annotation to reference a bean by its name:

 ```java